Third-oldest university in England debate: Defining a university

-Other 19th-century dictionaries build on this.
-One (from 1824) has "a collection of colleges, where all the liberal arts are taught".
-This adds to Johnson's definition the idea that a university must consist of colleges.
-Again, this was used to attack UCL, but was shown to be false by reference to the Scottish universities.

-This concept is also seen in the definition (from 1848): "A college, incorporated for the education of youth, in all the liberal arts, sciences, &c., and empowered to confer degrees.
+This was in keeping with definitions of a university in dictionaries of the time.
+The idea that a university is made of colleges is stated in Barclay's dictionary (1824), which has "a collection of colleges, where all the liberal arts are taught". and is also seen in Grimsbaw's definition (from 1848): "A college, incorporated for the education of youth, in all the liberal arts, sciences, &c., and empowered to confer degrees.
 A university generally comprehends many colleges, as is exemplified in those of Oxford and Cambridge, in England."
-Here it is only general, rather than a rule, and confined to England, but Johnson's concept of teaching all the liberal arts is still present, and the idea that degree awarding powers form part of the definition is now present.